Hong Kong rally backs Snowden, denounces allegations of U.S. spying

 CHINA AVOIDS COMMENT ON CASE

 China has avoided any explicit comment on its position towards Snowden.
-A senior source with ties to the Communist Party leadership said Beijing was reluctant to jeopardize recently improved ties with Washington.
+A senior source with ties to the Communist Party leadership said Beijing was reluctant to jeopardise recently improved ties with Washington.

 Snowden told the South China Morning Post this week that Americans had spied extensively on targets including the Chinese University of Hong Kong that hosts an exchange which handles nearly all the city's domestic web traffic.
 Other alleged targets included government officials, businesses and students.